chimera-deploy/chimera-tailwind/README.md

   - run `npm run deploy`
     - creates new build
     - pushes build to `gh-pages` branch
+  - Update `Pages` settings for the repo
+    - navigate to `Settings`
+    - navigate to `Pages`
+    - set and save `Custom Domain` to `chimera-deploy.dev`
+      - every time you deploy, github resets the domain to `chimera-deploy.github.io/chimera-writeup`
+      - For now, the only solution is to manually reset the `Custom Domain` each time
-  - remember to add, commit, and push any changes to branch `Main`
+  - remember to add, commit, and push any changes to branch `main`